How to Find an Older Couple Looking to Adopt

 What other values are important to you?
 Do you want your child’s family to share your religious values?
 Your cultural beliefs?

 No matter what you picture for your child, American Adoptions can help you to make that dream a reality.
-To learn more about older couples looking to adopt, please contact American Adoptions at 1-800-ADOPTION.
+To get more guidance with finding older couples looking to adopt, contact American Adoptions today at 1-800-ADOPTION.

 To discuss your preferences for an adoptive family and get help finding them, reach out to an adoption specialist by calling 1-800-ADOPTION at any time.